ymadoff/ryba/kafka/broker/index.coffee.md

 Sarting from 0.9, kafka broker supports multiple secured and un-secured protocols when broadcasting messages for broker/broker and client/broker communications.
 They are PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.
+By default it set at least to SSL for broker/broker and client/broker.
+For broker/client communication all protocols are supported.
+For broker/broker communication we allow only SSL or SASL_SSL.
-By default it is set to SASL_SSL.
-Needed protocols can be set to config:
+Needed protocols can be set at cluster config level.

 Example only PLAINTEXT:
 {